-We have partnered with Jim Stroud to bring this article to our RecruitingDaily audience.
+We have partnered with Jim Stroud to bring this article on the dangers of teaching critical race theory to our RecruitingDaily audience.
 You can find the original article here.

 Despite the obvious controversy, such trainings are being accepted as just and fair; and at an alarming pace across Corporate America.